Nathanlloyd7/DriveAwAI/README.md

 27.09.19
 Swapped to a pair of radio buttons for my one menu item. the menu saves and loads as expected but I can't display in the log box.
 I can sometimes get one working but not the other, could be an issue with the var or the r+/w+ access.

+01.10.19
+Created a new menu class to clean up RCTKWindow, I broke the save and load feature because of it but very happy with the cleaner approach.
+This approach as I followed a stack overflow posting meant I had to drop my root naming convention in RCTK in favour of initialising by tk.TK__init__(self) but other than those two issues fairly simple.
+Would be nice if I could get controller settings for a future update.
+Also realised I haven't posted the widget icon 'realcar1.png' but fairly straight forward so I wont post.
+Really happy with progress so far, think I'm going to go down an opencv & Tensor flow route so I can have an opencv stream in tkinter whereas currently getting the video in a frame is out of my knowledge.